bluesky/bluesky/doc/source/plans.rst

     RE(multicount(dets))

 In fact, instead of hard-coding 3, we could make it an argument configurable by the user.
-We can make tha configuration optional by providing 3 as a default.
+We can make the configuration optional by providing 3 as a default.

 .. code-block:: python